Adaptive and Resilient Soft Tensegrity Robots: Discussion

 \section{Discussion}

 Soft tensegrity robots are highly resilient, easy to assemble with the current technology, and made with inexpensive materials.
-Thanks to the learning algorithm, our prototype can achieve locomotion speeds of more than 10 cm/s (more 1 body length per second) and learn new gaits in less than 30 trials, which allows it to adapt to damage or new situations.
-To our knowledge, this makes it one of the fastest soft robot.
+In summary, vibratory soft tensegrity robots recast most of the complexity of soft robotics -- building and actuating soft structures -- into a much simpler class of robots -- easy to build and to actuate -- while keeping many of the attractive properties of soft robots -- e.g., resilience, deformability.
+Thanks to the learning algorithm, our prototype can achieve locomotion speeds of more than 10 cm/s (more 1 body length per second) and learn new gaits in fewer than 30 trials, which allows it to adapt to damage or new situations.
+To our knowledge, this places it among the fastest soft robots.
+Our soft tensegrity robots achieve this speed because they uniquely harness the flexibility and the resonance of tensegrity structures.
+Discovering methods of exploiting flexibility and resonance in this manner opens new research avenues for future tensegrity structures, in particular when mechanical design can be coupled with machine learning algorithms that automatically identify how to control the resonances.

+Although our soft tensegrity robots also to large extent benefit from anisotropic friction, our effort is distinct other vibration-based robots such as Kilobot~ \citep{rubenstein2012kilobot} and RatChair~ \citep{parshakova2016ratchair} in several important ways.
+First, because of the nature of the structure, opposing pairs of vibrating motors aren't effective - and as our results show, small changes to our robot's motor speeds can have large and non-linear effects upon its behavior.
+This renders the linear-interpolation approach of that work ineffective.
+As a consequence, rather than relying upon hand-tuning, we instead employ Bayesian Optimization in order to determine the most effective vibrational frequencies in a minimum number of physical trials.

-Our soft tensegrity robots achieve their speed because they harness the flexibility and the resonance of tensegrity structures, instead of trying to suppress it as it is done in architecture\cite{skelton2009tensegrity} or in other tensegrity robots\cite{caluwaerts2014design,koizumi2012rolling}.
-Harnessing flexibility and resonance opens new research avenues for future tensegrity structures, in particular when mechanical design can be coupled with machine learning algorithms that automatically identify how to control the resonances.
+Another distinction is that our soft tensegrity robot's intrinsic resonance is tuned to respond the vibratory input of their actuators.
+The benefit of this tuned resonance is particularly noticeable when the performance of the soft tensegrity robot is compared to the rigid mock-tensegrity robot described in experiments (Fig. \ref{fig:rigid-res}).
+These soft tensegrity robots also stand in contrast to other more rigid tensegrity robots \citep{caluwaerts2014design,koizumi2012rolling}, which generally try to suppress their resonance.
+Harnessing flexibility and resonance opens new research avenues for future soft robots, in particular when mechanical design can be coupled with machine learning algorithms that automatically identify how to control the resonances.